 Nicole squirmed in her chair and dropped her gaze.
-“Well, nothing really.
-It’s just that in gym some of the rich girls were going on about how you probably knew how to make drugs since your mother did, and that she, uh…” she trailed off and looked away, her face red.
+“Well, nothing important.
+It’s just that in gym class, some stupid rich girls were going on about how you can make drugs since your mother did, and that she, umm…” she trailed off and looked away, her face red.

 I sighed.
-“Just tell me, Nicole.
-I’m sure I’ve heard it all already, and if I haven’t, I’m guessing it can’t be any worse than what I’ve said in my own head.”
+“Just tell me.
+Chances are I’ve heard it already, and if I haven’t, I’m guessing it can’t be any worse than what's been through my head.”

-Nicole coughed and fixed her gaze somewhere over my left shoulder.
-“Um, they might have mentioned that your mother was a prostitute and that’s how she got into the drugs, and that you were, uh, you were a result of one of her customers.”
+She coughed and fixed her gaze somewhere over my left shoulder.
+“Um, they might have mentioned that your mom was a prostitute, and that’s how she got into the drugs.
+They claimed you are the result of one of her customers.”

 My mouth dropped open.
-“That’s nuts,” I squeaked.
+“They're nuts,” I squeaked.
 “My mother was not a prostitute.
 Ever.”
-My stomach clenched, and I was pretty sure the cinnamon rolls I had eaten earlier were going to end up on the floor.
+My stomach clenched, and I was pretty sure the cinnamon rolls were going to end up on the floor.

-“Absolutely not,” Nicole assured me.
+“No way,” Nicole assured me.
 “Brian is a good guy.
-He never talks about anyone, and I know he hears a lot of stuff, considering where he works.
-He just keeps his head down and does what he needs to do, you know?
+He never talks about anyone.
+He hears stuff considering where he works, but he keeps his head down and does what he needs to do.
 He’s really great.
-He’s funny and cute, and he’s real honest…”
+He’s funny and cute, and most of all honest…”

 She sniffed.
 “It doesn’t matter.
 It’s stupid.
-I made a move on him last year and he brushed me off.
-He told me I was like a sister to him and he knew Mark had feelings for me, blah, blah, blah.”
-She waved her hand in the air, but the tone of her voice contradicted her attempt at appearing blase.
+I made a move on him last year and he brushed me off saying I was like a sister to him and it was obvious Mark had feelings for me, blah, blah, blah.”
+She waved her hand in the air, but the tone of her voice contradicted her attempt to appear blase.
 “No biggie.
-I’m totally over him, I just think he’s a nice guy.
+I’m totally over him, but I still think he’s a nice guy.
 Trustworthy, you know?”

-Nicole barked out a laugh, and the tension in the room lifted.
-“Nah, he’s not like that.”
-She managed a smile.
+She barked out a laugh, and the tension in the room lifted.
+“Nah.”
+She managed a real smile.
 “He said he’s going through a lot of stuff and didn’t want to ruin our friendship.
 An excuse, yes, but at least it was a nice one.”

 I stifled a yawn.
 “I guess.
-Do you have a lot of experience with brush-offs to compare it too?”
+Do you have many experiences to compare it too?”

 She pushed back from the table and stood.
 “Nah.”
-Reaching her arms over her head to stretch, her shirt lifted far enough to reveal a taught stomach and a jeweled belly ring.
+Reaching her arms over her head to stretch, her shirt lifting far enough to reveal a taut stomach and jeweled bellybutton ring.
 I was glad Peter wasn’t around to see it.
-“Ugh, I’m so tired,” she said with a yawn of her own.
+“Ugh, I’m so tired,” she said, letting loose a wide-mouthed yawn.
 “You wore me out.”

 I allowed myself the yawn I had been holding in, and she yawned again right after me.
-We both giggled as I led her to the front door, and she paused in the doorway, backpack slung over her shoulder and another cinnamon bun in her hand.
+We both giggled, and I led her to the front door where she paused in the doorway, backpack slung over her shoulder and another cinnamon bun in her hand.

 “Sorry.
-I tend to have that effect on people,” I joked.
-“For some reason, people yawn a lot when they’re around me.”
+I have that effect on people,” I joked.
+“They yawn when they’re around me.”

 Her expression turned serious.
 “Jordan, you’re an okay chick.”
-Her cheeks reddened, but she didn’t look away.
-“I hope you know, like really know what your mother did has nothing to do with you.
+Her cheeks were pink, but she didn’t look away.
+“I hope you know what your mom did has nothing to do with you.
 You were there, yeah, but her choices don’t define who you are.”